bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 =============

 The Bokeh documentation is an important resource for the entire Bokeh community.
-It helps guide new users and it is the definitive reference for seasoned users and developers.
+It helps guide new users, and it is the definitive reference for seasoned users and developers.
 That is why all contributions to Bokeh must contain adequate documentation.
-And it is why we have set standards to make sure that Bokeh's documentation remains easily accessible and up to date.
+It is also why we have set standards to ensure that Bokeh's documentation remains easily accessible and up to date.

 Just like Bokeh itself, the documentation is a community effort.
 And just like Bokeh, the documentation is being adapted and improved all the time.
 In fact,